cyberbotics/webots/docs/reference/discord_development.md

 ## 2020

 ##### David Mansolino 05/15/2020 04:57:11
-<@!697782651435745391> the controller of the drone is very simple, it doesn't do any feedback using the GPS position or any inertial unit, it might therefore easily drift.
+`@Sanket Khadse` the controller of the drone is very simple, it doesn't do any feedback using the GPS position or any inertial unit, it might therefore easily drift.

 ##### David Mansolino 05/15/2020 04:55:43
-<@!691500051750453268> you want to get the type of distance sensor?
+`@Jesusmd` you want to get the type of distance sensor?
 If so you should use the ``getType`` function: https://cyberbotics.com/doc/reference/distancesensor?tab-language=python#wb_distance_sensor_get_type

 ##### Sanket Khadse 05/15/2020 03:02:49
 Hey, may I know, why does a drone, (let it be DJI Mavic 2 Pro, which is already available into Webots, or a custom made) moves up and down and shifts constantly in one direction even if no such behaviour is defined in the controller code?

 ##### Jesusmd 05/15/2020 01:49:44
-<@!564827142345588737> Hi, I am using python, I would like to work with several distance sensors at the same time and comparing their data in console.
+`@David Mansolino` Hi, I am using python, I would like to work with several distance sensors at the same time and comparing their data in console.
 But instead of obtain the type, I got a number.

 ##### Luftwaffel 05/14/2020 12:48:46
-> <@!239507682111913984> Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
+> `@Luftwaffel` Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
 For 3D Math in Cpp, we're using Eigen, and in python either numpy or numpy + transformations.py (which is standalone of tf)
-<@!206069036121849857>
+`@Axel M`

 Awesome, thank you so much.
 That makes things easier